mollybair/Code-Sample---Data-Manipulation/README.md

 # Python Code Sample - Data Manipulation

+RQ: Can the degree of a state's openness predict that states total number of COVID-19 cases per capita?

 This code sample creates and joins two pandas dataframes--one from a csv file and another from scraping a website.
 The first dataframe, df_cases, has data on COVID-19 cases for a number of states.
 For each state, the following counts are